pentaxis93/5th-avegallery-svelte/src/routes/blog/wtf-is-happening-here.md

 ---
-title: "Wtf is happening here?"
+title: 'Wtf is happening here?'
 pubDate: 2023-07-03
-description: "The first post."
+description: 'The first post.'
-author: "pentaxis93"
+author: 'pentaxis93'
 image:
-  url: "assets/ClearLight.jpg"
+  url: 'assets/ClearLight.jpg'
-  alt: "Clear Light"
+  alt: 'Clear Light'
-tags: ["clear light", "meta", "random"]
+tags: ['clear light', 'meta', 'random']
+categories:
+  - 'dogs'
+  - 'spiritual'
 ---

 Regarding the titular question, I'd better be honest right up front: I have no idea.
 All phenomena is illusion, and yet it's all so very fucking real.
 What are we supposed to do with something like that?